heyromano/heyromano.github.io/index.md

 </div>

 <div class="my-hero">
-# Hi, I'm Michael!
+  <h1>Hi, I'm Michael!</h1>

-I am a cognitive scientist with research interests in embodied social cognition and applied ethics.
+  <h3>I am a cognitive scientist with research interests in embodied social cognition and applied ethics.
 My interdisciplinary research spans modes of inquiry in philosophy, ethnography, experimental psychology, and cognitive modeling.
-I use distributed cognition as a theoretical approach for integrating across multiple units of analysis and levels of explanation.
+I use distributed cognition as a theoretical approach for integrating across multiple units of analysis and levels of explanation.</h3>
 </div>

 Questions my research explores include:
 * How can we promote prosocial behavior in shared online spaces (e.g., social media, discussion forums, comment sections)?